Urology Care Foundation - What is Male Infertility?

 What health problems can cause male infertility?

 Genetic health problems, such as cystic fibrosis can cause the vas deferens or seminal vesicles to be absent leading to no sperm in the semen.
 Many illnesses can cause infertility.
-It's important that you and your partner tell your family and personal health histories to your health care provider.
+It is of great value that you and your partner tell your personal and family health histories to your health care provider.

 Can cigarette smoke affect sperm?